 Lodging in this part of the state is slightly limited, but a stay in this area is totally worth it!
 I recommend checking out VRBO for a place to stay.

-We love this charming cabin complete with gorgeous views of the surrounding area.
+Check out this charming cabin complete with gorgeous views of the surrounding area.

 Another great option for some beautiful mountain scenery and is a ski-in/ski-out place is the Burke Mountain Hotel & Conference Center.
 This place is great for those wanting to access the Kingdom Trails for hiking and biking as well as skiers!